Opposite of HEMOPHILIA – 35 Antonyms With Sentence Examples

 Stopping Hemophilia patients often require assistance in stopping bleeding due to the ineffective clotting process.
 Bleeding promptly stops through the efficient clotting function in individuals without hemophilia, eliminating the need for external assistance.

-READ: Opposite of COMPETE - 35 Antonyms With Sentence Examples
+READ: Opposite of SUMMARY - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of HEMOPHILIA